laaksomavrick/devblog/content/blog/supporting-staging-and-production-environments-with-terraform/index.md

 ## Data can be shared across stacks

-Outputs can be shared across separate `terraform` stacks via the `data` property declaration.
+Outputs can be shared across separate terraform stacks via the `data` property declaration.
-This meant I was able to share data between separately managed `terraform` stacks.
+This meant I was able to share data between separately managed terraform stacks.
-This facilitated having a "common" set of infrastructure each of my environments could consume for environment agnostic concerns, e.g. `iam` roles.
+This facilitated having a "common" set of infrastructure each of my environments could consume for environment agnostic concerns, e.g. AWS IAM roles.

 ```terraform
 # terraform/environments/production/data.tf